top of page

 Mauritius

-Took a business class A380 ride south with a good friend, Alexis for a restful island-country holiday.
+I took a business class A380 ride south with a good friend, Alexis, for a restful island-country holiday where we enjoyed the landscape and the sunsets with sundowners.

 Cyprus